kschuetz/collection-views/README.md

 #### <a name="non-empty-vector-converting">Converting an existing `Vector`</a>

 A `Vector` has the methods `toNonEmpty` and `toNonEmptyOrThrow` that will attempt to convert the `Vector` to a `NonEmptyVector` at run-time.
-They will do so without making copies of any underlying data structures.
+They will do so without making copies of any underlying collections.

 #### <a name="non-empty-vector-of">Building `NonEmptyVector`s directly</a>